Matt Malcolm, Founder & Managing Partner at Gallantway tells us how they help busy eCommerce companies make more money.

 Matt Malcolm: Despite the significant impacts due to COVID, there has been no other greater period in human history for founders and brands to launch eCommerce businesses.

 The internet has made it possible to launch brands that provide products to niche segments that never even existed 5 years ago.
-Each day we are exposed to businesses and founders who are doing amazing things and who have built brands that reach millions of people from their living room.
+Each day we are exposed to businesses and founders who are doing amazing things and who have built brands that reach millions of people from their living rooms.
 It’s a testament to the human spirit that these individuals and companies are not just languishing but are thriving during a global pandemic.
 Categories like loungewear never even existed, and we are at the beginning of an entire ecosystem’s development of service and product companies to support these growing businesses.

 It’s hard not to be excited!